 - Bisexual Programs

 Center on Halsted provides event space and offers specific workshops, discussions, networking opportunities and cultural events tailored specifically for the bisexual community and allies.
+Ongoing events include a bi-monthly movie night and discussion group.
 Check the calendar for upcoming events related to the bisexual community.

 - Children's Space & Family Programs

-Additionally, we host regular events and programs for LGBTQ families and we also partner with area organizations including the Girl Scouts of Northern Illinois, as well as children's festivals and theaters to host local family events.
+Additionally, we host regular events and programs for LGBTQ families and we partner with area organizations including the Girl Scouts of Northern Illinois and PFLAG, as well as children's festivals and theaters to host local family events.
 Check out the calendar for upcoming events for your family.

 - Transgender Programs